Colonoscopy

 Other Forms of Colon Cancer Screening

 While colonoscopies are considered the gold standard for the early identification of colon cancer, there are alternative procedures that can also be effective.
-If you want to explore other options, some of the most common include:
+If you want to explore other options, two of the most common include:

 • Stool tests for blood (FIT)